 Associate Product Manager - Roles, Responsibilities and Interview

-Associate product manager roles
+Associate product manager (APM) roles

-The associate product manager is the first stop on the product manager’s career path.
+You might ask what is an associate product manager, or what does an associate product manager do?
+Well, the associate product manager is the first stop on the product manager’s career path.
 This is an entry role.
 For this product role, you must understand what product management is, and must have an obvious interest and passion for the customers.

 Product management is a strategic function, and it’s hard to define in precise terms.
 Because product managers do very different things from organization to organization.
 They work on different products, with different teams, within different company structures.
 But they all share a core function: drive the development of products and ultimately be responsible for the success of those products.